 You should offer your participants some kind of incentive.
 The amount depends on the number of questions answered, and should range from $5 to $50 (or something of similar value, like a coupon).

 Make sure the answering process takes no more than a minute.

-Plan how often you want to send alerts - how many times a day and distribution over the days.
+Plan how often you want to send alerts -- how many times a day and distribution over the days.
 Be careful that the frequency doesn't lead to the perception of being nagged.
-If the user hasn't completed the behavior, another alert may create an undesirable affect."
+If the user hasn't completed the behavior, another alert may create an undesirable effect.

 Decide how many participants you want and start recruiting as soon as possible.

-Plan the analysis depending on the expected amount of data - team size, process, etc.
+Plan the analysis according to the expected amount of data, team size, process, etc.

 Use a screener to select relevant participants.

-Identify participant criteria and formulate questions accordingly - if possible use quantifying questions (e.g. how often participant does something).
+Identify participant criteria and formulate questions accordingly.
+If possible, use quantifying questions (e.g., how often the participant does something).